 Florida Polytechnic University is the nation’s leading institution of change, engineered from the ground up to push the boundaries of education in science, technology, engineering, and math (STEM).
 Located in Lakeland, the heart of Florida’s High-Tech Corridor, Florida Poly provides cutting-edge degree programs that prepare graduates to take on today’s fastest-growing fields.

 Our commitment to providing the best high-tech education in Florida starts at the top.

-Florida Poly was established on April 20, 2012 to advance the state’s economy by training a highly skilled technical workforce.
+Florida Poly was established on April 20, 2012 to advance the state’s economy.
 We’ve established a name for ourselves as a university with a rigorous curriculum, advanced research equipment and a focus on solving industry problems with creative solutions.
 Click here for frequently asked questions.

 Serve students and industry through excellence in education, discovery, and application of engineering and applied sciences.

 Florida Poly will be a premier STEM university known for producing highly desirable graduates and new technology solutions.

 Florida Poly 2.0 is the university’s blueprint for the future and consists of a five-year strategic plan and the vision for a robust research park adjacent to campus.